 The drawing from page 400 illustrates that the object viewer allows a user to "interactively observe an object from different views in real time."
-Id. at p.
-400, col. 1.
+Id. at 400 (col. 1).
 That is, images "A," "B," and "C" in the drawing show images taken of the same "object" from different views.
 Id.

-2. Anticipation of Claims 1, 4, 12, 16, 17, and 19-21
+2. Anticipation of Claims 1, 3, 11, and 13

 We have reviewed the evidence presented by Petitioner, including the claim charts in the Petition (Pet.
-30-58) and the Declaration of John R. Grindon, D.Sc.
+35-59) and the Declaration of John R. Grindon, D.Sc.
 (Ex.
-1005) and, notwithstanding Patent Owner's arguments, we are persuaded that Photo VR anticipates claims 1, 4, 12, 16, 17, and 19-21.
-For example, Petitioner has shown (Pet.
-15, 31-32) that Photo VR discloses modeling of the visible world using "full-surround image data" in that it acquires images of "the whole view from the camera position."
+1005).
+Notwithstanding Patent Owner's arguments, we are persuaded that Photo VR anticipates claims 1, 3, 11, and 13.
+For example, Petitioner has shown sufficiently that Photo VR discloses modeling of the visible world using "full-surround image data" in that it acquires images of "the whole view from the camera position."
 Ex.
-1007, p.
-397, col. 2.
+1007, 397 (col. 2).
 Likewise, Petitioner has shown that the sphere-like polyhedron disclosed by Photo VR is a "p-surface" (in fact, a "p-sphere") because it provides a computer-graphics representation of a surface having a well-defined inside and outside, with at least one point inside the surface capable of connection to every point of the surface with a distinct line segment, wherein no portion of the line segment lies outside the surface or intersects the surface at a point that is not an endpoint.
-Pet.
-16, 31-32.
-Petitioner also has shown (Pet.
-16, 32) that Photo VR discloses "texture mapping" of image data onto the p-surface because the mapping it describes applies image data generated by taking images from the camera positioned, e.g., at the center of a room (i.e., from a viewpoint) onto polygons defined on the p-surface.
+Pet 17, 39.
+Petitioner also has shown that Photo VR discloses "texture mapping" of image data onto the psurface because the mapping it describes applies image data generated by taking images from the camera position, e.g., at the center of a room (i.e., from a view point) onto polygons defined on the p-surface.
 Ex.
-1007, p.
-397, col. 2.
+1007, 397 (col. 2).
 We address Patent Owner's arguments below.

 a.
-Photo VR Discloses Full-Surround Image Data
+Photo VR Discloses "full-surround image data"

 Patent Owner contends that a single image, such as one of the images acquired by the camera disclosed in Photo VR, is not full-surround image data.
 PO Resp.
-19-20.
+20-21.
 Petitioner does not contend, however, that a single image constitutes full-surround image data, nor did we make a preliminary finding to that effect in our Decision to Institute.
 See Pet.
-16, 32; Dec.
-6-7; see also Tr.
+17, 39; Dec.
+7-8; Tr.
 87:4-8.
-Rather, as explained in Section II.A.2, above, full-surround image data is data which samples the points P. Thus, Patent Owner's argument is not persuasive.
+Rather, as explained in Section II.A.2, above, full-surround image data are data which sample the points P.

 Patent Owner further contends that full-surround image data must have a single common view point from which the points P of the visible world are observed.
 PO Resp.
-17-18.
+18-19.
 By contrast, Patent Owner argues, Photo VR discloses acquiring images from a camera with a moving center of projection.
-Id. at 18 (citing Ex.
-1007, p.
-398, col. 1).
+Id. (citing Ex.
+1007, 398 (col. 1)).
 Patent Owner points out that Photo VR states that "it is almost impossible for some images to be registered without objects on the border being duplicated or lost in adjacent images because the camera was moved during panning."
 PO Resp.
-18 (quoting Ex.
-1007, p.
-400, col. 2).
+19 (quoting Ex.
+1007, 400 (col. 2)).